 - 1. Identify and utilize resources on campus to transition to the Elms College community. - 2.
 Work cooperatively to learn from, challenge, and support one another. - 3.
 Develop reflective thinking, attentive listening, and effective oral and written communication. - 4.
 Apply the traditions, values, and social teachings that inform the Catholic identity of Elms College. - 5.
 Demonstrate respect for diversity and diverse perspectives.

-International Programs Elms College welcomes and supports students and scholars from around the world.
+International Programs Elms College welcomes and supports students and scholars from around the world through a teambased approach.
+The Dean of Student Success and Strategic Initiatives provides immigration advising services for all international students and students learning the English language.
 Our goal is to help students be successful at Elms College.
-The International Programs Office offers immigration support and programming for international students.
+The International Programs Office offers programming to learn about new cultures and all things international.
 The International Club, comprised of both international students and all globally-minded students, is a great place to broaden one's perspective.
 The club meets twice a month and holds many events to celebrate diverse cultures and to educate others about global affairs.
 The International Programs Office offers many Study Abroad opportunities, including traditional semester/year-long programs and faculty-led programs.
-To learn more about the many exciting learning opportunities in an international setting, please make an appointment by emailing ipoffice@elms.edu or calling 413-265-2462.
+To learn more about the many exciting learning opportunities in an international setting, please make an appointment by emailing ipoffice@elms.edu or calling 413-2652462.
 Liberal Arts Core Curriculum The liberal arts and sciences permeate the whole Elms College curriculum, adding a valuable dimension to traditional and professional disciplines.
 The liberal arts core is the foundation of an Elms College education and is crucial to the fulfillment of the mission of the college: to assist in the development of men and women rooted in faith, educated in mind, compassionate in heart, responsive to civic and social obligations, capable of adjusting to change without compromising principle, and able to respond creatively to the demands of their chosen careers.
 The core curriculum emphasizes the knowledge that educated persons need to enrich their lives with the lifelong pursuit of learning.
 It provides students with an education that is integrated and interdisciplinary and one that recognizes the value of service, diversity, and multiculturalism as essential components of a liberal arts education for the future.
 Student Outcomes of the Liberal Arts Core Spiritual and Ethical Development - Apply the traditions, values, and social teachings that inform the Catholic identity of Elms College. - Analyze ethical issues and propose solutions derived from moral and ethical reasoning. - Compare and contrast one's own belief system with one or more of the world's multiple religious traditions.
 Intellectual & Creative Development in the Liberal Arts - Apply different modes of inquiry from the arts and sciences to interpret nature and society. - Analyze the achievements of human creativity in literature, philosophy, religion, history, science, and the arts.
-Global Awareness and Cultural Understanding - Identify, analyze, and articulate concepts significant to global and multicultural perspectives. - Demonstrate cultural competence and cultural humility. - Demonstrate listening comprehension, and the ability to speak, read, and write a second language, to a minimum of a novice high level.
+Global Awareness and Cultural Understanding - Identify, analyze, and articulate concepts significant to global and multicultural perspectives, and demonstrate cultural competence and cultural humility. - Demonstrate listening comprehension, and the ability to speak, read, and write a second language, to a minimum of a novice high level.
 Civic Engagement - Explain the basic processes of U.S. government on a local, state, and federal level. - Illustrate ways in which citizens and organizations impact government to advance policies that include social justice.
 Critical Thinking and Communication - Analyze text, artifacts, and events. - Write critically, analytically, logically, and creatively. - Demonstrate clear and coherent oral communication. - Demonstrate information literacy. - Demonstrate quantitative literacy.